Here you learn ...

 To apply for a settlement permit in Germany, you must stay in Germany for a certain period of time.
 The necessary periods are as follows:

-• Holders of an EU Blue Card with B1 language skills: Application for a settlement permit for skilled workers possible after 21 months
+Holders of an EU Blue Card with B1 language skills: Application for a settlement permit for skilled workers possible after 21 months

-• Holders of an EU Blue Card with A1 language skills: Application for a settlement permit for skilled workers possible after 27 months
+Holders of an EU Blue Card with A1 language skills: Application for a settlement permit for skilled workers possible after 27 months

-• Other skilled workers who do not hold an EU Blue Card: Application for a settlement permit for skilled workers is possible after 36 months .
+Other skilled workers who do not hold an EU Blue Card: Application for a settlement permit for skilled workers is possible after 36 months .

 3.2.
 Pension insurance contributions for settlement permit

-With regard to the necessary length of stay, however, it should be noted that it is not just the length of stay in Germany that is important, but above all the period in which pension insurance contributions were paid.
+With regard to the necessary periods of residence, however, it should be noted that it is not just the actual length of stay in Germany that is important, but above all the period in which pension insurance contributions were paid.
 Proof of pension insurance contributions must be provided to the immigration authorities when applying.
 This is usually done by submitting the so-called pension insurance history .
 In this document, the pension insurance company confirms which contributions have already been paid.
 The pension insurance history can be applied for online on the German Pension Insurance website .
 Only personal data, including the insurance number, must be entered in the online form.
 The pension insurance company then sends the pension insurance history by post.
 It is usually dispatched very quickly (usually within a week).

 3.3.
 Language skills

 Since the settlement permit in most cases also requires proof of German language skills, this language skills must be proven to the authorities.
-This is usually done with a language certificate from a recognized language institute (e.g. the GOETHE Institute).
+This is usually done by means of a language certificate from a recognized language institute (e.g. the GOETHE Institute).
 However, such a language certificate is not mandatory, but merely documentary evidence.
 Proof of language skills can also be provided by an oral audition if the immigration authorities want to arrange an interview.
 This is certainly possible for skilled workers, since the immigration authorities (especially in Berlin) are quite willing to cooperate when it comes to applying for settlement permits for skilled workers.

 3.4.
 Livelihood

-In order to apply for a settlement permit, it is also necessary that your livelihood is secured (Section 5 Paragraph 1 No. 1 of the Residence Act).
-As a rule, proof of livelihood is provided by an indefinite and ongoing employment contract.
+In order to apply for a settlement permit, it is also necessary that your livelihood is secured ( Section 5, Paragraph 1, No. 1 of the Residence Act ).
+As a rule, proof of livelihood is provided by an indefinite and ongoing employment contract .
 However, this is not mandatory, as livelihood can also be secured by other proof (e.g. large assets).
 However, as livelihood must always be secured for the duration of the stay and residence with a settlement permit is indefinite, most immigration authorities require an employment contract.

 3.5.
 Integration in Germany

-According to the law, in order to apply for a settlement permit, the foreigner must have a basic knowledge of the legal and social order and living conditions in the federal territory (Section 9, Paragraph 2, Sentence 1, No. 8 of the Residence Act).
-This is intended to prove that the foreigner is integrated.
-This is usually proven by the so-called integration course or by the "Living in Germany" test.
+According to the law, in order to apply for a settlement permit, the foreigner must have a basic knowledge of the legal and social order and living conditions in Germany ( Section 9, Paragraph 2, Sentence 1, No. 8 of the Residence Act ).
+This is intended to demonstrate the foreigner's integration.
+This is usually demonstrated by the so-called integration course or by the " Living in Germany " test.
 Sufficient integration is also given if you have studied in Germany or completed an apprenticeship in Germany.
-Ultimately, integration can be proven in various ways.
-This applies in particular to foreigners who have studied, since according to the Integration Ordinance, sufficient integration can be assumed if the foreigner has a university or technical college degree or a corresponding qualification and it is reasonable to assume that the foreigner will integrate into the economic, social and cultural life of the Federal Republic of Germany without state help.
+Ultimately, integration can be demonstrated in various ways.
+Please note, however, that holders of an EU Blue Card generally require an integration course, as Section 18c, Paragraph 2, Sentence 5 of the Residence Act does not refer to Section 9, Paragraph 2, Sentence 2 of the Residence Act.
+In Berlin, however, this is handled very flexibly.
+In this respect, the VAB point out that holders of an EU Blue Card who apply for a settlement permit must undergo a test of their knowledge of the company during the interview at the time the permit is issued.

 6. Other requirements for a settlement permit